 At the construction site, the elements provided with shear and connection reinforcement are placed on the columns by a crane and completed with mesh reinforcement for the upper reinforcement layer.
 The in-situ concrete is then applied – the result is a monolithic reinforced concrete slab with beams and material-efficiently thinned out in intermediate areas.
 The prefabricated slab elements function as lost formwork with defined surface quality.

 NEST partner ROK developed specialized digital parametric design tools for the design of the ribbed filigree slab.
 These tools provide the architect with a great degree of freedom of design in order to accommodate customer requirements.
-On the other hand, these tools allow very efficient optimization of technical and economic criteria such as material usage and building physics.
+On the other hand, these tools allow very efficient optimization of technical and economic criteria such as material usage, supporting structure and integrated additional functions.
 In STEP2, some of such optimization criteria were the deployment of recycled concrete as well as the direct integration of acoustic absorption elements.

 Partners: BASF, ROK, Stahlton Bauteile AG, BASF Forward AM, WaltGalmarini AG

 The building envelope plays a central role in the energy performance and comfort of a building.
 The façade of the STEP2 unit will therefore serve as a development and testing platform for NEST partners and their innovation topics.
 Its design allows the replacement of certain façade modules with minimal effort.
 In a thermally separated innovation workshop, this will even be possible during operation without any loss of user comfort.

 The NEST partner Aepli Metallbau AG will carry out the development and production planning, the manufacturing as well as the assembly of the façade.
 The following innovation topics with the responsible partners are planned for the initial operation:

 - AAC façade modules with controlled air supply and integrated shading system.
 Partner: Aepli Metallbau AG